NatashaRy/house-price-predictor/README.md

 - **Winsorization**: A statistical technique used to limit extreme values in the data to reduce the effect of outliers.
 - **Dashboard**: An interactive interface that provides visualizations, insights, and tools for users to explore data and generate predictions.

-## CRISP-DM: A Structured Approach
+## CRISP-DM and Machine Learning Business Case

-CRISP-DM (CRoss Industry Standard Process for Data Mining) is a standardized process model used to structure data analytics projects.
-It provides a clear roadmap for tackling complex data problems, ensuring that the project is well-organized and meets business requirements.
-This methodology was applied throughout the project to deliver a reliable and actionable solution.
+This project follows the **CRISP-DM methodology** (CRoss Industry Standard Process for Data Mining) to ensure a structured and systematic approach to solving the client's business problems.
+The methodology was applied as follows:

 ### Summary of CRISP-DM Phases and Their Purpose